Simon Federbusch

-Simon Federbusch (February 15, 1892 – August 20, 1969) was a Galician-born Jew who served as a rabbi in Poland, Finland, and America.
+Simon Federbusch (February 15, 1892 – August 20, 1969) was a Galician-born Jew who served as a rabbi in Poland, Finland, and the United States.

 Life

 Federbusch was born on February 15, 1892, in Narol, eastern Galicia, Austria-Hungary.
+He was the son of Hersch and Czarna Federbusch.

 Federbusch was ordained a rabbi when he was eighteen.
 He attended university in Kraków, Lviv, and Vienna, graduating from the latter university with a Ph.D. in 1922.
 In 1918, he became a leader of Zeire Mizrachi, the first Mizrachi association of university students.
 He served in Polish Sejm as a representative of the Lwów (Lviv) district in 1922 to 1928.
 While in the Sejm, he supported measures on Jewish education and the economic improvement of Polish Jews and was a member of Sejm commissions on education, culture, and restoring places destroyed during World War I. While living in Lwów, he edited the Hebrew weekly Gilyonoth, the Hebrew monthly Mizrahah from 1928 to 1931, and the Yiddish weekly Yiddishe Bletter starting in 1928.

 Ordained by prominent Polish rabbis before World War I, Federbusch received his rabbinical degree from the Israelitisch-Theologische Lehranstalt in Vienna in 1923.
 Active in the Mizrachi movement since he was a student, he was a founder of Ha-Po'el ha-Mizrachi and served as president of the Mizrachi Organization of Galicia from 1924 to 1930.
 In 1930, he became rabbi of the United Hebrew Congregation of Helsinki, Finland.
 He was elected Chief Rabbi of Finland a year later.
 As Chief Rabbi, he promoted interfaith understanding, helped defeat a bill that would have banned shechita, and secured Finnish entry visas for refugees from Nazi Germany.
 He immigrated to America in 1940 and settled in New York City, where he became rabbi and principal of the Yeshiva Rabbi Israel Salanter in the Bronx until his death.